ddaanial/ML/README.md

-Implement Most Important ML Algorithms From Scratch.
+Implement The Most Important ML Algorithms From Scratch.